tobias/splice/README.md

       might be an acceptable cost vs. treble damages on removals if values need to be restated.

-  Option 1 would have made remove operations incredibly expensive, even in common cases.
+  Option 1 requires the re-statement of tuple values upon remove, at least when replicating (whether a particular replica implements remove by storing the tuple as transmitted or not is an implementation / optimization detail); this could be very expensive when removing entries with large values.
 Option 2 is stupid-complicated, as is option 3.1.
-Option 3.2 was selected because it imposes a minimial cost (to all tuples, unfortunately) in order to avoid potential treble damages just because a user wanted to remove an entry with a large value (that just multiply given multiple tuples encoding the same logical entry).  _If necessary_, this decision can be reverted to the simplest option (#1) via a straightforward "upgrade" operation on any existing Splice databases (for all removal tuples, rm `tid`, set `value` to the `value` of the entry each is removing).
+Option 3.2 was briefly selected because it imposes a minimial cost (to all tuples, unfortunately) in order to avoid potential treble damages just because a user wanted to remove an entry with a large value (that just multiply given multiple tuples encoding the same logical entry).
+However, it was eventually abandoned because it carries its own complexity: tuples end up being identifiable in two different ways (`eavw` as well as `w / tid`), and the use of the latter for removes implied a join for _every_ tuple in order to determine if it was removed or not (something that perhaps could be optimized away given suitably clever tuple storage and/or query impl, but I don't want to require "clever" at this point).
+Thus, option 1 is selected.
 * Contemplated attempting to incorporate purging/excision into the tuple representation as a particular type of removal with specific operational (side-effecting) semantics, but abandoned the notion.
 The decision to require